 April (or later) of each year.
 The number of shadow shares granted to each participant is determined by the award amount (expressed in US Dollars or Euros) and the value of the shadow share, calculated as the average Titan Cement International share closing price on Euronext Brussels during the last seven trading days of March of the grant year.
-The vesting period of the awards is as follows: (a) 50% at the completion of a three-year period, and (b) 50% at the completion of a four-year period, subject to continued employment through the applicable vesting date.
+The vesting period of the awards is as follows: (a) 50% at the completion of a three-year period, subject to continued employment through the applicable vesting date.
 At vesting, participants receive their vested awards in Titan Cement International shares, in cash, or (if timely elected) in contributions to Titan Cement International's deferred compensation plan.
 We note that certain LTIP awards granted to our CEO are also subject to performance vesting conditions based on the achievements of metrics set by the Company and the Titan Cement International's remuneration committee.